GoogleCloudPlatform/cloud-code-vscode/README.md

 ## Supporting your development workflow

 Get run-ready sample applications, out-of-the-box configuration snippets, support for key Google Cloud Services like Cloud APIs and Google Cloud Build, Cloud Native Buildpacks, Secrets Manager, one-click deployment, a tailored debugging experience, iterative run/debug experience and much more.
 Cloud Code makes developing with Kubernetes and Cloud Run a whole lot easier!

 <details>
   <summary>Read more</summary>

-  ### Highlights:
+### Highlights

 - Pick your preferred language with Cloud Code’s support for Go, Java, Node.js, Python, and .NET Core app development.
 - Get straight to developing with Cloud Code’s simplified authentication workflow that uses your Google Cloud credentials.
 - Monitor your app with streaming logs and customize the output with additional filters to produce results that are meaningful to you.

 </details>

 ## Kubernetes development